- Bloor Research investigated HANA, which calls into question SAP’s claims on HANA.

 Here is what happens when you lie to people on a topic they know about.

-That type of stuff may work at a book reading at the shop that sells meditation books, incense, and crystals, but it’s not going to fly where people actually understand quantum physics.
-So Hasso has to be careful to not take his act to people that actually know the subject matter.
-But in Hasso’s bubble, where everyone at SAP kowtows to him and he is the $20 billion dollar man, no one has what it takes to tell him he is wrong.
+That type of stuff may work at a book reading at the shop that sells meditation books, incense, and crystals, but it’s not going to fly where people understand quantum physics.
+So Hasso has to be careful not to take his act to people that know the subject matter.
+But in Hasso’s bubble, where everyone at SAP kowtows to him, and he is the 20 billion dollar man, no one has what it takes to tell him he is wrong.

 Hasso’s Similarities with Deepak Chopra

 Like Deepak, Hasso is a world class BS artist.
 And he has tricked many people over decades.